cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 accumulate assembly program in simulation, we want to see if we can verify the same program running on the processor FPGA prototype.
 Copy-and-paste the accumulate program into `hw/ProcMem.v` within Quartus.

- - Choose _Processing > Start Compilation_ from the menu
- - Wait 5-10 minutes for synthesis to complete (Be patient!)
+Choose _Processing > Start Compilation_ from the menu to synthesize your design.
+You will need to wait 5-10 minutes for synthesis to complete.
+Be patient! **Students should continue on and start experimenting with the accumulate accelerator interactive simulator on `ecelinux` while waiting for synthesis to complete.**

  - RTL Viewer
     + Choose _Tools > Netlist Viewer > RTL Viewer_ from the menu
     + Use the Netlist Navigator to gradually drill down in the hierarchy as follows: